October 11-12, 2024

 Includes lodging, meals, shirt

-- Club Service Project Presentations: All clubs are encouraged to give a 5- to 10-minute presentation on your most recent or favorite service project.
+- Club Service Project Presentations: All clubs will give a 5- to 10-minute presentation on your most recent or favorite service project.
 Clubs can include scrapbooks, photos, posters, props or examples of your project — limited display space will be provided.

-- Leadership Training, presented by Gordon Schleicher: Not just for club officers, all members will benefit from learning how “I Can” lead.
+- Leadership Training, presented by Gordon Schleicher: Not just for club officers, all members will benefit.

-- Service Project: This year’s project is making cereal butterflies for donation to a food pantry.
-Clubs may choose to take their cereal butterflies home to donate, or the Jackson Club will collect them for donation.
-If your club would like to sponsor next year’s project please contact Amy Urick.
+- Service Project: This year’s service project is yet to be determined.
+If your club would like to sponsor a project please contact Amy Urick.

-- Michigan District Aktion Club Governor and Governor-Elect: The Governor helps to represent Aktion Clubs in the state, by publishing articles in the newsletter and giving speeches to Kiwanis clubs, other groups, and the Michigan Kiwanis Great Lakes Conference.
-Travel opportunities exist, but not required.
+- Michigan District Aktion Club Governor: The Governor helps to represent Aktion Clubs in the state by publishing articles in the newsletter and giving speeches to Kiwanis clubs, other groups, and the Michigan Kiwanis Great Lakes Conference.
+Travel opportunities exist, but are not required.
 All paid members are eligible.
+We vote to select our Governor-Elect at each convention, who will serve under the existing Governor for one year and then step up to serve as Governor at the next convention.
 To be considered, candidates will give a speech or presentation on why they would like to be chosen.
-All participants will vote for their 2023-24 Governor, the runner-up will serve as the Governor-Elect.

-- Talent Show, sponsored by the Tri-Cities Aktion Club: Individuals and clubs may share a song, dance, skit or other performance of your choice!
+- Talent Show and Contests: Individuals and clubs may share a song, dance, skit or other performance of your choice!
 Present your submitted Kiwanis International Contest video or speech, or display your scrapbook or poster entries.
 Participants will vote for Best In Show with a “bean count.”
+Contest and Show sponsored by the Tri-Cities Aktion Club.

 Registration: All participants must submit a registration form prior to the posted deadline — forms may be emailed in advance of payment.
 Those registering late may attend but will not receive a t-shirt and may not be accommodated for meals or lodging.
-Payment must be received prior to September 29, please include a copy of registration form(s) with payment.
-Medical forms must be received on or before September 29.
+Payment must be received at or before convention start, please include a copy of registration form(s) when mailing payment.
+Medical forms must be received at or before convention start.
 Limited financial aid is available for both club members and advisors/helpers; please contact Amy Urick.

-Meals: Our venue provides four meals, Friday lunch to Saturday lunch.
+Meals: Our venue provides three meals, Friday dinner to Saturday lunch.
 [Scroll to menu] All dietary needs will be considered, please include on registration form.
-Participants may also bring their own snacks or drinks if necessary; the lodge buildings have a kitchenette with refrigerator for participant use.
+Participants may also bring their own snacks or drinks if necessary; the lodge buildings have a kitchenette for participant use.

 S’mores and Sundae: Friday evening includes a campfire singalong with s’mores; sugar free marshmallows and gluten free crackers will be provided.
 We end our convention on Saturday afternoon by sharing a “6-foot long ice cream sundae;” a perennial favorite!

 Lodging: Overnight participants will stay in two modern ADA compliant lodges, segregated by gender.
-Each lodge has two toilet/shower rooms, 48 single beds (upper and lower bunks), kitchenette and central common room.
-[View lodges here] Each bunk room can accommodate one single bed with no overhead bunk; request must be on registration form.
+Each lodge has toilet/shower rooms, 56 single beds (upper and lower bunks), kitchenette and central common room.
+[View lodges here]

-What to Pack: Participants should plan for late-September weather!
+What to Pack: Participants should plan for October weather!
 Outdoor activities will be moved indoors if necessary.
-The lodges are modern heated/air conditioned, but the auditorium is an older camp building.
+The lodges and main building are modern heated/air conditioned.

 - Plan to wear your club t-shirt on Friday and your new convention t-shirt on Saturday.